How To Create a Self Care Plan

 3. Create a Self Care Plan

-Make a plan for an area that you want to work on.
+Make a plan for an area that you want to work on and jot the plan down in your calendar or daily planner.
 Aim to incorporate a positive activity in that area that you can implement on a continual basis.

 For example, if an area you want to work on is your Physical Health, a positive activity could be “include more vegetables” or “sleep 8 hours a night”.